cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE may also be instantiated with any post-quantum (PQ) AKE protocol that has the message flow above and security properties (KCI resistance and forward secrecy) outlined in {{security-considerations}}.
-This document does not specify such an instantiation.
-Note that such an instantiation is not quantum safe unless the OPRF and data encryption schemes are quantum safe.
-However, an instantiation where both AKE and data encryption are quantum safe, but the OPRF is not, would still ensure data security against future quantum attacks since breaking the OPRF does not retroactively affect the security of data transferred over a quantum-safe secure channel.
+Note that such an instantiation is not quantum safe unless the OPRF is quantum safe.
+However, an OPAQUE instantiation where the AKE is quantum safe, but the OPRF is not, would still ensure the confidentiality of application data encrypted under session_key (or a key derived from it) with a quantum-safe encryption function.

 # Configurations {#configurations}